Common Travel Mistakes To Avoid For A Stress-Free Trip Abroad

 4. Ignoring Exchange Rates

-How it can hurt your budget:
+How this can hurt your budget:

-- Currency exchange fluctuations: Exchange rates don’t stay the same; they change daily.
+Exchange rates don’t stay the same; they change daily.
 If you ignore these fluctuations, you could end up exchanging money at a higher rate, losing value on your money.

-- Frequent small currency conversions: Exchanging small amounts of money multiple times might seem convenient, but each transaction often comes with fees.
+Exchanging small amounts of money multiple times might seem convenient, but each transaction often comes with fees.
 These add up quickly and can eat into your budget.

-- Airport and Tourist exchange rates: Exchanging currency at airports or tourist hotspots is easy, but the rates are usually terrible.
+Exchanging currency at airports or tourist hotspots is easy, but the rates are usually terrible.
 You’ll likely get far less money than you would at a bank or a reputable exchange service.

-- Credit card fees: Using your credit card abroad without checking for foreign transaction fees can result in extra charges for every swipe.
+Using your credit card abroad without checking for foreign transaction fees can result in extra charges for every swipe.
 These small percentages might not seem like much, but they add up over a trip.

 What You Can Do:

-- Track exchange rates before you travel: Keep an eye on exchange rates in the weeks before your trip.
+Keep an eye on exchange rates in the weeks before your trip.
 Apps and websites can help you spot when the rates are in your favour so you can exchange money at the right time.

 5. Booking Flights with Short Layovers